The Commission on the Integration of Refugees

 Sabir has been CEO of Scottish Refugee Council since 2017 and was previously CEO of…

-Sabir has been CEO of Scottish Refugee Council since 2017 and was previously CEO of Coventry Refugee and Migrant Centre.
+Sabir Zazai has been CEO of Scottish Refugee Council since 2017 and was previously CEO of Coventry Migrant Centre.
 Sabir arrived in the UK from Afghanistan in 1999, and his work draws from his own experiences and expertise in community integration and cohesion and refugee rights.
 Sabir graduated from Coventry University with a Masters in Community Cohesion Management and was awarded an Honorary Doctorate from the University of Glasgow and the Lord Provost award for human rights.
 Sabir is Honorary President of City of Sanctuary and a Visiting Practice Fellow at the Centre for Trust Peace and Social Relations at Coventry University.
 Sabir currently chairs the Asylum Reform Initiative, and Together with Refugees movement.
 In 2022, Sabir was awarded Fellowship of the Royal Society of Edinburgh and also received an OBE.

 Twitter: @sabir_zazai